PranathiGopidi/ASETeam10/README.md

 Planavoc calendar includes the dates of important events and shows added by the students.
 This runs with the Google Calendar API.
 Notifications also send to students based on the events stored in the Mango database.

 **Feature 7 - Maps**
 Planovac gets the location and provides route to the class location.
-This feature helps students to find the routes if they are new to campus> in addition to location, Planavoc also gives the weather predictions.
+This feature helps students to find the routes if they are new to campus.
+In addition to location, Planavoc also gives the weather predictions.
 This runs with Google Location and Weather API.

 # Project & Planning
 This is project taken up in **Advanced Software Engineering(ASE)** Course.